Harbour-Enterprises/github-action-linear/README.md

 ## `search_value`

-*Optional* Description of the PR containing Linear ref number.
+**Required** Description of the PR containing Linear ref number.
 This is used to find assotiated Linear ticket.

 ## `label`

-*Optional* Label name to be added in the Linear issue.
+_Optional_ Label name to be added in the Linear issue.

 ## Example usage